 - Direct dialogue with management: We may highlight our concerns around the company's progress in direct dialogues with appropriate management representatives or non-executive directors.
-By leveraging on our ongoing communication channels, we seek to foster understanding and collaboration in addressing key concerns. - Collaborative engagement: We may express our concerns to company management collectively with other investors, as part of a collaborative engagement
+By leveraging on our ongoing communication channels, we seek to foster understanding and collaboration in addressing key concerns. - Collaborative engagement: We may express our concerns to company management collectively with other investors, as part of a collaborative engagement exercise.
+By harnessing a collective voice with fellow investors, we seek to maximise investor influence to amplify concerns.

-- exercise.
-By harnessing a collective voice with fellow investors, we seek to maximise investor influence to amplify concerns. - Proxy voting: By exercising our votes, we seek both to add value and to protect our interests as shareholders.
+- Proxy voting: By exercising our votes, we seek both to add value and to protect our interests as shareholders.
 This may include voting against management-supported resolutions, supporting shareholder resolutions, or voting against or withholding votes in relation to director reelections.
-Please refer to Section 6.4 for guidance on circumstances where we vote against management. - ➤ Shareholder resolutions: We may signal our concerns to investee companies by submitting shareholder resolutions on specific issues where we believe engagement has failed, subject to the circumstances of the issue. - Divestment as last resort: We may choose to exit from the investment as a last resort, where there is evidence to suggest that identified material risks sufficiently impact our conviction, and where we believe engagement is likely to fail.
+Please refer to Section 6.4 for guidance on circumstances where we vote against management. - Shareholder resolutions: We may signal our concerns to investee companies by submitting shareholder resolutions on specific issues where we believe engagement has failed, subject to the circumstances of the issue. - Divestment as last resort: We may choose to exit from the investment as a last resort, where there is evidence to suggest that identified material risks sufficiently impact our conviction, and where we believe engagement is likely to fail.
 By exercising an exit as a last resort, we seek to uphold accountability and protect our clients' interests as investors.

-6.3 PROXY VOTING POLICY
+6.3 PROXY VOTING

-An active and informed voting policy is an integral part of our direct equity investment philosophy and forms a core part of our approach to active ownership.
-As a starting point to this policy, we are supportive of the boards and management of the companies in which we invest.
+Exercising our voting rights for all equities for which our clients have given us voting authority, subject to barriers in certain markets is an integral part of our direct equity investment philosophy and forms a core part of our approach to active ownership.

+As a starting point, we are supportive of the boards and management of the companies in which we invest.
 However, when companies consistently fail to achieve our reasonable expectations, we will consider actively promoting changes via proxy voting.
 By exercising our votes, we seek both to add value and to protect our clients' interests as shareholders.